gxnualbert/createFileUtil/README.md

 # createFileUtil
 This is using for create file.

-1. Create File
+1. Create Folder

-2. Create Folder
+2. Create File
+3. Write words to file
+4. Read file and print